UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 Another way of accessing the docstring for various functions is to open the "Contextual Help" window by right-clicking any cell and choosing "Show Contextual Help".

-As soon as you click on any function's name, the contextual help window will look something like this:
+As soon as you click on a function's name, the contextual help window will update to show the help for that function.
+This can be super useful when working with a package that you are not very familiar with and we recommend that you have the contextual help open all the time in this scenario.

 ---

 # Jupyter notebooks & reproducibility

-It is possible (and common) to execute code cells **out of order** in a Jupyter notebooks.
-If not careful, this can lead to to reproducibility issues.

 <img src="/module7/reprod.png" width="480"></img>